Smartechpm/alx-system_engineering-devops/0x00-shell_basics/README.md

-Command to print absolute path name for current working directory
+File 1-listit Display the contents list of your current directory